d2gex/pubsub-zmq/README.rst

 Install and Run
 ===============
-Producer-Sink-ZMQ is not available on PyPI yet, so you need to install it with pip providing a GitHub path as follows::
+Pubsub-ZMQ is not available on PyPI yet, so you need to install it with pip providing a GitHub path as follows::

     $ pip install git+https://github.com/d2gex/pubsub-zmq.git@0.1.0#egg=pubsub-zmq